Best practice in building business clinics

 2. Managing client expectations in terms of results is pivotal for ensuring client satisfaction with the project outcomes.

-Track Dinning is associate dean, education, and deputy director of Liverpool Business School, Liverpool John Moores University.
+Track Dinning is associate dean (education) and deputy director of Liverpool Business School at Liverpool John Moores University.

-Liverpool Business School is shortlisted for Business School of the Year at the Times Higher Education Awards 2024 #THEAwards.
-A full list of shortlisted candidates can be found here.
+Liverpool Business School was shortlisted for Business School of the Year at the Times Higher Education Awards 2024 #THEAwards.
+A full list of shortlisted candidates can be found here

 If you would like advice and insight from academics and university staff delivered direct to your inbox each week, sign up for the Campus newsletter.